amol-anand/aem-azure-search/README.md

 # Adding Azure Cognitive Search to Adobe Experience Manager
-These are guidelines to help companies add an [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/) service to Adobe Experinece Manager and will work on these deployment architectures for AEM:
+These are guidelines to help companies add an [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/) service to Adobe Experience Manager and will work on these deployment architectures for AEM:

 1. On-premise hosting
 2. Managed IaaS service
 3. Managed PaaS service

 ## Requirements
-1. Running Adobe AEM instance with admin permissions
+1. Running Adobe AEM instance with admin permissions to install and configure plug-ins
 2. Microsoft Azure Subscription with the ability to provision services.

 ### Provisioning Azure Cognitive Search